-Primarily sedentary with intermittent standing, walking, bending and stooping; occasional light lifting and carrying of objects weighing up to 25 pounds; ability to travel to a variety of locations on and off campus as needed to conduct district business.
+Primarily sedentary with intermittent standing, walking, bending and stooping; occasional lifting and carrying of objects weighing up to 25 pounds; ability to work at a computer, including repetitive use of computer keyboard, mouse or other control devices; ability to travel to a variety of locations on and off campus as needed to conduct district business.

-Working Conditions: Primarily business office environment; subject to frequent interruptions; intermittent exposure to individuals acting in a disagreeable fashion; may work at any district location or authorized facility with occasional evenings and/or weekends on an as-needed basis.
+Working Conditions: Primarily business office environment; subject to frequent public contact and interruption; intermittent exposure to individuals acting in a disagreeable fashion; may work at any district location or authorized facility with occasional evenings and/or weekends on an as-needed basis.
 Occasional local travel may be requested.

-Posting Number: S20/21012P Human Resources Contact Information: email@example.com or 760.795.6854 Job Close Date: Open Until Filled: Yes First Screening Date: Applications received by the first screening date of Monday, 9/21/2020 will receive first consideration.
-Applications will continue to be accepted until the position is filled.
+Posting Number: S19/20055P Human Resources Contact Information: firstname.lastname@example.org or 760.795.6854 Job Close Date: Open Until Filled: Yes First Screening Date: Applications submitted by 11:59 PM on Monday, November 2, 2020, will receive first consideration.
+Applications will continue to be accepted until the positions are filled.